Star with one or cover them all

-|Plan Options||Two: Ring Protect Basic and Ring Protect Plus||Two: Nest Aware and Nest Aware Plus|
+|Plan Options||Three: Ring Protect Basic and Ring Protect Plus||Two: Nest Aware and Nest Aware Plus|

-|Video History||Storage for 60 days on each plan||30 days event video history on Nest Aware60 days event video history and 10 days 24/7 video history on Nest Aware Plus|
+|Video History||Storage for 180 days on each plan||30 days event video history on Nest Aware60 days event video history and 10 days 24/7 video history on Nest Aware Plus|

 |Lifetime Theft Protection||Yes||Yes|

 |Extended Device Warranty||Yes on Plus and Pro||No|

 |Product Discounts on Manufacturer Website and Amazon||Yes||No|